 - Career interruption details and supporting evidence if relevant.

 - One referee report (please use the template provided).
-A referee should be selected based on their capacity to comment on the intellectual calibre and quality of your work, track record relative to opportunity, and your potential to be internationally competitive for subsequent fellowship applications (i.e. within the top 10-15% of their field).
+A referee should be selected based on their capacity to comment on the intellectual calibre and quality of your work, track record relative to opportunity, and your potential to be internationally competitive for subsequent applications (i.e. within the top 10-15% of their field).

 - A nominated supervisor cannot be a referee.